Enjoying our puzzle hints?

 Definition: Having a solid or unyielding quality

-Why it's tricky: Can refer to texture or a business partnership
+Why it's tricky: Can describe texture, attitude, or a business

 Connections #1033 explained